-In the event that a skipper temporarily anchors or lies to for more than 8 hours, the skipper should attempt to notify the Race Committee or another skipper by VHF.
+In the event that a skipper temporarily anchors or lies to for more than 8 hours, the skipper shall attempt to notify the Race Committee or another skipper by VHF.

 Skippers are required to attempt to make radio contact with other skippers on VHF channel #72 every six (6) hours beginning at 2pm (1400hours) on the day of the Challenge start.
 Channel #72 is to be monitored for 30 minutes at the appropriate times.
 Radio contact with other skippers is to be logged noting time, position, and other pertinent information.
 This Radio Log will be made available at the skippers meeting, and is to be turned in at the finish.
+In addition ,at the time of the radio call in a manual OK signal is to be sent via Spot, InReach or another similar device.